Important Information For

 - If your student is attending school in-person, your child can pick-up their breakfast and lunch at no charge through the normal cafeteria process of their building.

-- If your student is a remote learner and would like a school breakfast and lunch, you will need to register for each day that you will be picking up a meal bag by using the link below.
+- If your student is a remote learner and would like a school breakfast and lunch, you will need to register for each day that you will be picking up meals by using the link below.
 You can register ahead of time or until 8:00 AM each morning.
-If you have not registered by 8:00 AM, no meal will be available for your remote learner that day.
-Pick-up will be available Monday through Friday at Belleville High School from 3:00 to 4:00.
+If you have not registered by 8:00 AM, no meals will be available for your remote learner that day.
+Pick-up will be available at Belleville High School on Monday, Tuesday, Wednesday, and Friday from 3:00 to 4:00 PM, and Thursday from 6:00 to 7:00 PM.
 You will enter on the west side of the high school where the sign says Visitor Parking & Student Drop-Off, then follow the loop around to the west athletic wing to door D2.
 You can park in the loop and come to the door to pick up your daily meals.

 Daily remote learner meal registration form: https://forms.gle/4PQcJhL4fXfVNzaE9